Xi’s early involvement in virus outbreak raises questions

 The number of new cases in mainland China fell for a third straight day, China’s National Health Commission reported Sunday.
 The 2,009 new cases in the previous 24-hour period brought the total to 68,500.

-Commission spokesman Mi Feng said the percentage of severe cases has dropped to 7.2% of the total from a peak of 15.9% on Jan.
-27. The proportion is higher in Wuhan, the Hubei city where the outbreak started, but has fallen to 21.6% from a peak of 32.4% on Jan.
-28.
+Commission spokesman Mi Feng said the percentage of severe cases had dropped to 7.2% of the total from a peak of 15.9% on Jan.
+27. The proportion is higher in Wuhan, the Hubei city where the outbreak started, but has fallen to 21.6%.

 “The national efforts against the epidemic have shown results,” Mi said at the commission’s daily media briefing.

+Taiwan on Sunday reported its first death from the virus, the fifth fatality outside of mainland China.
+The island also confirmed two new cases, raising its total to 20.

+Taiwan’s Central News Agency reported that the person who died was a man in his 60s living in central Taiwan.
+He had not traveled overseas recently and had no known contact with virus patients, CNA said, citing Minister of Health and Welfare Chen Shih-chung.

-China reported 142 more deaths, almost all in Hubei, raising the mainland China death toll to 1,665.
+China reported 142 more deaths, almost all in Hubei, raising mainland China’s death toll to 1,665.
 Another 9,419 people have recovered from COVID-19, a disease caused by a new coronavirus, and have been discharged from hospitals.

-Four people have died outside of mainland China, as the virus has spread to more than two dozen countries.

-Japanese Prime Minister Shinzo Abe convened an experts meeting to discuss measures to contain the virus in his country, where one person has died and more than a dozen cases emerged in the past few days without any obvious link to China.
+Japanese Prime Minister Shinzo Abe convened an experts meeting to discuss measures to contain the virus in his country, where more than a dozen cases have emerged in the past few days without any obvious link to China.

 “The situation surrounding this virus is changing by the minute,” Abe said.

-Japanese Health Minister Katsunobu Kato said the country is “entering into a phase that is different from before,” requiring new steps to stop the virus from spreading further.
+Japanese Health Minister Katsunobu Kato said the country is “entering into a phase that is different from before,” requiring new steps to stop the spread of the virus.

-The disclosure of his speech indicates top leaders knew about the outbreak’s potential severity weeks before such dangers were made known to the public.
+The disclosure of his speech indicates top leaders knew about the outbreak’s potential severity at least two weeks before such dangers were made known to the public.
 It was not until late January that officials said the virus can spread between humans and public alarm began to rise.

 Zhang Lifan, a commentator in Beijing, said it’s not clear why the speech was published now.
 One message could be that local authorities should take responsibility for failing to take effective measures after Xi gave instructions in early January.
 Alternatively, it may mean that Xi, as the top leader, is willing to take responsibility because he was aware of the situation, Zhang said.